cucumber-examples/shouty.net/README.md

 # Shouty

 Shouty is a social networking application for short physical distances.
-When someone shouts, only people within 500m kan hear it.
+When someone shouts, only people within 100m can hear it.

 Shouty doesn't exist yet - you will implement it yourself!